aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2018-reInvent/Lab1/Readme.md

 Here you will select the track on which your RL model will train.
 This track will be simulated by AWS RoboMaker throughout the training process, and you will be able to monitor training progress.
 We will cover that in a few steps.

- **Make certain to choose the re:Invent 2018 track and scroll to the next section..** After selecting the track, click on the **Next** button.
+ **Make certain to choose the re:Invent 2018 track and scroll to the next section..** After selecting the track, click on the **"Next"** button.

 ![Model Details](img/06_select_track.png)

 #### Race Type

-For this race we are using the **Time trial**, so you can click on the **Next** button.
+For this race we are using the **"Time trial"**, so you can click on the **"Next"** button.

 ![Model Details](img/07_time_trial.png)

 #### Reward function
 In RL, the reward function plays a **critical** role in training an RL model.
 The reward function directly impacts the behaviors that your model will learn, by determining which actions (from each specific state) lead to good outcomes and which actions lead to outcomes that should best be avoided.
 The reward function contains the “logic” to determine if an action was good or bad, and quantify it.
 For example, if your goal is for the car to finish a lap around a racetrack, rewarding the car for staying on the track, as opposed to going off the track, is a good starting point.
 An example of the logic used in a basic reward function that incentivizes the car for staying closer to the middle of the track can be seen in the Basic Reward function section.

-There is a default reward function that can be modified, and by clicking on the **Reward function examples** button, you can see other reward functions to use or modify.
+There is a default reward function that can be modified, and by clicking on the **"Reward function examples"** button, you can see other reward functions to use or modify.

 ![Basic Reward Function](img/08_reward_function.png)